Animal Services officers prioritize calls that involve an immediate threat to humans, or for injured animals as follows:

 Call Washington County Animal Services office to report any abuse or neglect.
 The complainant must provide his/her name, address, phone number, cross street, animal owner's name, address, and cross street.
 The complainant must specify what the problem is, the type of animal allegedly incurring the cruelty, and when the complainant first noticed problem.

 Abuse and/or neglect convictions are subject to fines and/or imprisonment.

 You need a permit to trap wildlife.
-Oregon Department of Fish and Wildlife (ODFW) has specific rules pertaining to the trapping and transport of wildlife.
-Please contact them at 503-971-6000.
+Oregon Department of Fish and Wildlife has specific rules pertaining to the trapping and transport of wildlife.
+Please review the information on their Wildlife Control Operators page and contact them at 503-947-6000 with additional questions.

 Often when two neighbors get together and discuss why the dog is barking, the problem is taken care of without legal process.
 Making the dog owner aware of the situation usually solves the problem.